 Well, friends.
 This just might be one of my favorite days here on IBC.
-Not only am I sharing my Holiday Home Tour 2016 with you, but today marks the official beginning of 12 Days of Christmas!
+Not only am I sharing my Holiday Home Tour 2016 and my Christmas Decorations with you, but today marks the official beginning of 12 Days of Christmas!

 If you’re currently on the tour and coming over from Ella Claire, welcome to Inspired by Charm (or IBC as we call it around here).
 Kristen of Ella Claire is amazingly talented, so it’s an honor to follow her on this tour.
 Wasn’t her home stunning?
 Check it out here if you missed it.